-The licensed plug-ins are available as separate products, and installed on the NetVault Backup Server and Client machines to protect specific applications and appliances.
+The licensed plug-ins are available as separate products, and installed on the NetVault Server and Client machines to protect specific applications and appliances.

-NetVault Backup offers the following types of licensed plug-ins:
+NetVault offers the following types of licensed plug-ins:

 - Plug-ins for applications: These plug-ins provide data protection to business-critical applications, such as Oracle, SQL Server, Exchange, SharePoint, MySQL, PostgreSQL, Domino, DB2, Informix, SAP, and Sybase. - Plug-ins for NDMP-based NAS appliances: These plug-ins enable NDMP-based backups and restores for appliances that support this protocol.
-NetVault Backup also offers specialized plug-ins that integrate the NetApp SnapMirror, SnapVault, and Snapshot technologies to provide advanced data protection to NetApp appliances. - Plug-ins for virtual environments: These plug-ins provide data protection to virtual machines in VMware and Hyper-V environments. - Plug-ins for backup encryption: These plug-ins provide support for CAST-128, AES-256, and CAST-256 algorithms to meet regulatory backup security requirements. - Plug-ins for device integration: These plug-ins enable configuration of specialized tape libraries for use in a NetVault Backup environment. - Plug-ins for bare metal recovery: These plug-ins let you recover an entire system, including the operating system, applications, system settings, partition information, and data on supported Windows and Linux operating systems.
+NetVault also offers specialized plug-ins that integrate the NetApp SnapMirror, SnapVault, and Snapshot technologies to provide advanced data protection to NetApp appliances. - Plug-ins for virtual environments: These plug-ins provide data protection to virtual machines in VMware and Hyper-V environments. - Plug-ins for device integration: These plug-ins enable configuration of specialized tape libraries for use in a NetVault environment. - Plug-ins for bare metal recovery: These plug-ins let you recover an entire system, including the operating system, applications, system settings, partition information, and data on supported Windows and Linux operating systems.

-NetVault Backup also offers cluster-aware versions of various plug-ins that enable data protection for distributed data.
+NetVault also offers cluster-aware versions of various plug-ins that enable data protection for distributed data.